mrcbilou/Rocket_Elevators_API/README.md

  - SendGrid API
 	 -
 	 - On the creation of a lead  (when it is saved) an email will be sent to the email address provided in the **Email** field of said Lead.
 Please provide a valid e-mail 	   address to to receive the E-mail.
 For example : example@example.com
+	 - Sendgrid Code flow : User fills contact form --> LeadsController#Create --> Saves to database --> Sends email to user --> Successfully sent contact form flash 		   message.(Your lead has been succesfully registered)

  - DropBox API
 	 -